 Disclaimer: I don’t work for any studios, networks, or streaming companies, I work in the US media outside fandom and review TV shows.
 I’m a diehard fan who has spent years tracking this issue and can detect patterns.
 This series does NOT go into detail about movie licensing which is a separate issue.
 If you are a current or former employee of a studio, network, or streaming service and see a pressing error that you can correct without getting in trouble, please email me at info at amandarareprescott dot com to get in touch.

 If you’re reading this, you must be a fan of UK Television but live in the United States.
 Watching on this side of the pond is difficult as we have to wait months, even years between the UK and US releases.
-This explainer in two parts will hopefully demystify some of the processes.
+This explainer in three parts will hopefully demystify some of the processes.
 This is the kind of information that’s left out of the news cycle.
 Each part will be linked once completed to this post when finished.

 Part 2- The US Players & Why Does It Take So Long

 US premieres of UK TV shows on streaming services are negotiated at three different stages in the process depending on the show.
 As I said in Part 1, each of these contracts is on an ad-hoc or individual basis.
 When these negotiations happen varies from one show to the next.
 However, shows with more than 1 season will often end up being negotiated pre-production because US networks will pay a greater share of production costs spread out over several seasons.
 Miniseries or made-for-TV movies tend to be picked up in the later stages.